Photos / Sounds

 Description

-Coffee Fern (Pellaea andromedifolia) Native fern with a low spreading growth habit that grows in rocky or dry areas.
+Coffee Fern (Pellaea andromedifolia) Native fern in the Brake (Pteridaceae) family that has a low spreading growth habit and grows in a variety of habitats in generally rocky or dry areas.
 Fronds are elongate to triangular.
 Pinnules are very small, round to oval, with margins that roll under.
 Oval shaped pinnules are pale green when young and darker blue-green when mature.
 Coffee Fern resembles Bird’s-foot Fern (Pellaea mucronata), but the pinnules of Coffee Fern lack the small, pointed bristle tip found on Bird’s-foot Fern.

 Comparison photo (per Cedric Lee).
 Note the lack of bristle tipped leaf in P. andromedifolia on LEFT side: http://www.inaturalist.org/photos/2168173?size=medium